kyle-tennison/onpy/guide.md

 +-------+----------------+---------+
 ```

 This will display the parts available.
 Then, you can access the parts by index (`partstudio.parts[0]`),
 name (`partstudio.parts.get("Housing")`), or id (`partstudio.parts.get_id("JKD")`)

 If you want to manually iterate over a list of parts, you can call `partstudio.list_parts()`
 and this will return a plain list of Part objects.

-### Example Model
+## Example Model

 Using everything discussed so far, let's see OnPy in work.
-This script will
+This script
-create a new document
+will use many of the features we discussed to create a tri-part lamp model.

 ```python
 import onpy